 - Constipation and Bloating - if you suddenly begin to feel constipated or bloated it could be a sign of pregnancy.
 It might be extra progesterone due to pregnancy, which slows down your digestive system.

 - Mood Swings - Most pregnant women go through different emotion mainly due to the increase of hormones.
-According to Babycenter, some moms-to-be experience heightened emotions, both good and bad, while others feel more depressed or anxious.
+Some moms-to-be experience heightened emotions, both good and bad, while others feel more depressed or anxious.

 - Heightened Sense of Smell - If you are suddenly sensitive to different smell it might be because you are pregnant.